 The House Farm Bill makes two significant improvements to the broadband loan program.
 First, the bill requires that applicants plan for networks that will provide broadband quality service for the lifetime of their loan.
 New, forward-looking standards will ensure that rural residents will not be stuck with substandard service that is protected from competition for a decade or more.

 Second, the bill provides strong incentives for applicants to provide service to underserved communities that have long been too expensive for a provider to reach under the current program.
 In many rural areas, the costs of financing broadband through infrastructure loans can never be recouped by subscriber fees.
-The House Farm Bill will provide incentives for applicants across several different loan programs that support broadband deployment to reach deeper into rural communities, by providing them grant funding if their projects meet certain density thresholds.
+The House Farm Bill provides incentives for applicants across several different loan programs that support broadband deployment to reach deeper into rural communities, by providing them grant funding if their projects meet certain density thresholds.
 This new density test will help to ensure that support is provided to those networks that most.

 The House Farm Bill makes two changes to benefit rural communities and rural electric cooperative ratepayers.
 First, the bill makes changes to the statute to ensure its long-term continuity of the popular Rural Development Loan and Grant Program (REDLG).
-Second, the Committee makes improvements to the Guaranteed Underwriter Program to simplify its administration and provide a new source of financing for rural broadband networks.
+Second, it makes improvements to the Guaranteed Underwriter Program to simplify its administration and provide a new source of financing for rural broadband networks.

-Pesticide Registration Enhancement
+Pesticide Registration Improved

 In the Media